 April 2012.
 These days Queen’s Day is celebrated as King’s day, following the abdication of Queen Beatrix in 2013.
 So now it’s all about Willem-Alexander, the first king since the national holiday began in 1890.
 But from what I’ve seen the shtick is much the same.
 So if a day of relentless, unadulterated partying is your thing you’ll no doubt love it.
 Just grab a beer from that bucket of Heineken, sample some local herring (if you can stomach it), put on a silly orange wig and do the day Dutch style.

-For more on life in the Dutch capital, have a look through my other 5s on Amsterdam.
+For more on life in the Dutch capital, have a look through my other reports on Amsterdam.

 Like these?
 Then why not leaf through more pieces from around The Netherlands.

 You can also check out my short story series Notes From The Netherlands.